 4.4.7.1.1 Negative Self-Arranged Ancillary Service Quantities

 (1) A QSE may submit a negative Self-Arranged Ancillary Service Quantity in the DAM.
 ERCOT shall procure all negative Self-Arranged Ancillary Service Quantities submitted by a QSE.
+Such negative Self-Arranged Ancillary Service Quantities will be considered by DAM to be equivalent to a bid to buy Ancillary Services at the highest price on each respective Ancillary Service Demand Curve.

 (2) Procurements of negative Self-Arranged Ancillary Service Quantities by ERCOT shall be settled in the same manner as Ancillary Service Obligations that are not self-arranged and according to the charges defined in Section 4.6.4.2, Charges for Ancillary Services Procurement in the DAM, and Section 6.7, Real-Time Settlement Calculations for the Ancillary Services.